How to tackle job hunting anxiety

 3. Stay positive

 It can be easy to feel disheartened if you have been rejected.
 Yes, everyone says to not take it to heart, but that’s much easier said than done.
 The best thing you can do in the face of rejection is remind yourself that although you didn’t land this one role, there is another company out there looking for your exact skills and experience.
 There’s also no harm in asking for feedback on your job application.
 You can receive invaluable advice which will help you immensely going forward, giving you the confidence you need to ace your next application.
-If you’re looking for tips on how to do this, read our article on how to ask for job application feedback.
 Stay positive and keep going.
 You will find that role!

 4. Take it easy